-A Budget Training workshop is also offered each semester and is required for each organization's Treasurer; the organization's President is also highly encouraged to attend.
+A Budget Training workshop is also available online and is required for each organization's Treasurer; the organization's President is also highly encouraged to complete the online module.
 Budget Training topics include how to manage and track the club's budget, how to request Purchase Orders and pay for purchases, and buy things using the club's budget.
-You only need to attend a Budget Training workshop once during your time at Worcester State.
-Please visit OSILD to learn more about the Budget Training workshop schedule.
+You only need to complete a Budget Training module once during your time at Worcester State.
+Once you have completed the online module, you will need to schedule a review meeting with a member of the OSILD professional staff.
+Please visit worcester.edu/campus-life/calubs-organizations to view the online module and learn more.